+Once my severance package ran out, I started collecting unemployment checks.
+Meanwhile, I tried several things in hopes it would turn into regular income.
 For one thing, I sporadically worked as a background singer for other independent artists.

-Simultaneously, I was also attending a school to learn audio production.
+During this time, I was also attending a school to learn audio production.
 My plan was to land a job as a recording engineer so I could start a formal career in music.

 2003 was one of the hardest years of my life.
 The country was in an economic depression and THAT was when I decided to be the quintessential struggling artist?!

 My marketing plan was to pray for more radio commercial work and performance gigs to miraculously find me!

 At that time, I didn’t really understand how to grow my musical hustles into consistent cash flow, or into a sustainable business.
 I didn’t even know who to ask or where I could get help.

 I cried tears of relief the three times President Bush extended unemployment benefits.
 But I knew it couldn’t last forever.